percolate/pedantic/README.rst

 Pedantic is a lightweight service designed to run on the same host as the test client and is accessible via `localhost`.
 Provide Pedantic with the API definition in RAML, then during testing send the fixture data to Pedantic.
-Pedantic validates the fixture and sends it's results back to the caller.
+Pedantic validates the fixture and sends its results back to the caller.